Joseph S. Frelinghuysen Sr.: Early life and family

-He was born in Raritan, New Jersey, on March 12, 1869, to Frederick Frelinghuysen (1818-1891) and Victoria Bowen (1830-1914).
+He was born in Raritan, New Jersey, on March 12, 1869, to Frederick Frelinghuysen (1818–1891) and Victoria Bowen (1830–1914).
 His father was a lawyer who studied under Richard Stockton Field.
 He came from a historic New Jersey political family.
 His paternal grandparents were John Frederick Frelinghuysen (1776–1833), a lawyer and brigadier general in the War of 1812, and his second wife, Elizabeth Mercereau Van Vechten.
-His great-grandparents were Frederick Theodore Frelinghuysen (1753-1804), lawyer, soldier, and Senator from New Jersey, and his first wife, Gertrude Schenck (1752/53-1794).
+His great-grandparents were Frederick Theodore Frelinghuysen (1753–1804), lawyer, soldier, and Senator from New Jersey, and his first wife, Gertrude Schenck (1752/53–1794).

 Career

 After fighting in the Spanish–American War and starting an insurance business, Frelinghuysen was elected to the state Senate in 1905 and became president of that body in 1909.
 He held several statewide offices before being elected to the U.S. Senate in 1916.
-He was New Jersey's first directly elected senator following ratification of the 17th Amendment to the Constitution in 1913.
-While in the Senate, he frequented the Chevy Chase Club and would often golf with his fellow Senators Warren G. Harding, Stephen B. Elkins, and Eugene Hale.
+He was New Jersey's first directly elected senator after the 1913 ratification of the 17th Amendment to the Constitution.
+While in the Senate, he frequented the Chevy Chase Club and often golfed with fellow senators Warren G. Harding, Stephen B. Elkins, and Eugene Hale.

-In 1921, President Warren G. Harding signed the Knox–Porter Resolution, officially ending America's involvement in World War I at Frelinghuysen's estate in Raritan, New Jersey.
-The President stayed on the estate until at least July 4.
+On July 2, 1921, President Warren G. Harding signed the Knox–Porter Resolution, which officially ended America's involvement in World War I, at Frelinghuysen's estate in Raritan.
+Harding stayed at the estate until at least July 4.

 After a failed reelection bid in 1922, Frelinghuysen returned to the insurance business.

-In 1938, after considering a run for one of the United States Senate seats in New Jersey, Frelinghuysen declined to run.
-Instead, he put his support behind fellow Republican, former Senator W. Warren Barbour, for the Republican nomination.
-Barbour eventually won the Senate seat and served until his death in 1943.
+In 1938, Frelinghuysen considered running for one of New Jersey's Senate seats, but decided instead to back another former senator and fellow Republican: W. Warren Barbour.
+Barbour won the seat, then served until his death in 1943.